“What should I expect to

 Conversely, speeches and sermons typically yield a 75% retention loss within 24 hours.

 Facilitation teaching also produces high levels of life application.
-This is because group members ask questions, offer perspectives, and share ideas about ways to apply the explored principles.
+This is because group members can ask questions, offer perspectives, and share ideas about ways to apply the explored principles.

 “Let’s keep meeting to encourage each other in the faith and in doing helpful things.” — Hebrews 10:24